javier-jaime/SynthAI/Brand_Assets/data_tables.md

-## Prompt templates to transform podcasts transcripts into structured data
+## Prompts to get structured data from podcasts transcripts

 ### **The Skill Hierarchy Table**